nicholaskerklaan/writing/portfolio/arguments.md

 ## An Example

-Philosophers tend to be interested in certain kinds of arguments -- about ethics, the nature of knowledge, and so on.
+Philosophers tend to be interested in certain kinds of arguments: about ethics, the nature of knowledge, and so on.
 They also have developed some formal, math-like ways to express arguments.
 But arguments can be about anythinmg, and we can also easily express them in plain, everyday language.
 Here's an argument:

 ***Premise 1:*** Socrates is a man.